...

 This type of seizure often occurs within 6-48 hours after a person stops drinking.

-Are There Other Signs of Alcohol Withdrawal?
+Are There Other Signs of Alcohol Withdrawal Seizures?

 Thankfully, not every individual will experience seizures related to alcohol withdrawal, but they might experience some of the less severe, but still equally uncomfortable withdrawal symptoms.